riofficial80/ParsBART/README.md

 ### Code and Dataset Availability:
-All preprocessing code can be found in the **data_preparation.ipynb** script, located at:
+All preprocessing code can be found in the **data_preparation.ipynb** script.
 To access cleaned dataset, please contact using the following email: ri.official80@gmail.com

 ---